maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 -->

-The purpose of the interface's ***searchService*** operation is to allow service consumers to query the MSR about registered instances of e-Navigation services
-with specific properties, i.e. able to produce a compatible IALA S-100 [10] data product dataset.
-It is implemented following the REST methodology using a POST HTTP method.
+The purpose of the interface's ***searchService*** operation is to allow service consumers to query the MSR about registered instances of e-Navigation services with specific properties, i.e. able to produce a compatible IALA S-100 [10] data product dataset.
+It is implemented following the REST methodology, using a POST HTTP method.
 It receives a *SearhFilterObject* object, which contains all the necessary parameter required to identify a set of matching registered services.
 The MSR will respond with a list of matching services, encoded into